statesside/LightTable/README.md

 # Initial setup

-First install or update [leiningen](http://leiningen.org/).
+First install or update [leiningen](http://leiningen.org/):

+1. Download the [lein script](https://raw.github.com/technomancy/leiningen/stable/bin/lein).
+For Windows, download [lein.bat](https://raw.github.com/technomancy/leiningen/stable/bin/lein.bat).
+2. Place it on your $PATH where your shell can find it (eg. ~/bin).
+3. Set it to be an executable (chmod a+x ~/bin/lein).

+You can check your [package manager](a href="https://github.com/technomancy/leiningen/wiki/Packaging).
+However, be sure you get version 2.x.
+Windows users can use this [installer:](https://raw.github.com/technomancy/leiningen/stable/bin/lein.bat).

 Then we have to do some juggling (unless you fancy building node-webkit from source).

 On OS X: